neuro4ml/neuro4ml.github.io/Week_0/3-History.md

 :::{seealso} The digital computer
 As a brief interlude, interestingly McCulloch and Pitts' work, and the biology of the brain, was a direct inspiration to John von Neumann who created the architecture of the modern digital computer.

-You can see [here](#digitalcomputer) he states that the CPU and RAM “correspond to the associative neurons in the human nervous system” {cite:p}`https://doi.org/10.5479/sil.538961.39088011475779`.
+You can see [here](#digitalcomputer) he states that the CPU and RAM "correspond to the associative neurons in the human nervous system" {cite:p}`https://doi.org/10.5479/sil.538961.39088011475779`.

 ```{figure} figures/digitalcomp.png
 :label: digitalcomputer